 In 2014, Louie launched the Inspired Natives Project.
 The Inspired Natives Project aims to help highly skilled and motivated artists shift from either the handmade or gallery-based model of selling art to an arts entrepreneurship model where artist participate in product development and distribute to markets around the globe.
 With a goal of regional diversity, the first artist in the Inspired Natives Project was Acoma Pueblo artist Michelle Lowden.
 The most recent artist, launched on November 04, 2014, is Sarah Agaton Howes, an Ojibwe artist and teacher who specializes in floral designs.

 In 2015, after many years of hard work, Eighth Generation became the first Native-owned company to offer beautiful wool blankets.
 The first production run was a custom designed blanket in honor of The Evergreen State Longhouse's 20th Anniversary.
-Following the successful launch of the wool blankets, Eighth Generation will open its flagship retail store in Seattle's Pike Place Market in summer 2016.
+The subsequent contributions have made Eighth Generation the Longhouse's largest individual donor.

-Louie was recently honored with the cover of Native Peoples Magazine, and Native Max Magazine's list of the "Top 10 Inspirational Natives: Past and Present" and Indian Country Today's "Faces of Indian Country 2015."
-He also received the Seattle Indian Health Board's Adeline Garcia's Community Service Award, through which the nation's largest Urban Indian Health Clinic recognizes community leaders for volunteer service.
+Louie has been honored to be on the cover of City Arts Magazine (2016) and Native Peoples Magazine (2013).
+He has also been honored to be included in Native Max Magazine's list of the "Top 10 Inspirational Natives: Past and Present" and Indian Country Today's "Faces of Indian Country 2015."
+In 2016, he was a finalist for Seattle's "Mayor's Arts Award."
+He has also received the Seattle Indian Health Board's Adeline Garcia's Community Service Award, through which the nation's largest Urban Indian Health Clinic recognizes community leaders for volunteer service.